 where $k^\mathrm{b}_{z}$ is the $z$-component of the wavevector in the background medium.
-The above condition, also known as the Sommerfeld radiation condition, can be reduced to the case of even modes by substituting $\Psi \rightarrow \cos(k_zh/2)$ and to the case of odd modes by $\Psi \rightarrow \sin(k_zh/2)$.
-Mathematically, the left-hand and right-hand sides of equation~(\ref{eq:wgm-DtN}) correspond to the Dirichlet-to-Neumann (DtN) operators for the periodically structured slab and the background medium, respectively.
-Physically, they represent the surface admittance when $\Psi$ denotes the electric field or the surface impedance when $\Psi$ denotes the magnetic field.
+The above condition, also known as the Sommerfeld radiation condition, can be reduced to the case of even modes by substituting $\Psi \rightarrow \cos(k_zh/2)$ and to the case of odd modes by substituting $\Psi \rightarrow \sin(k_zh/2)$.
+Mathematically, the left-hand and right-hand sides of equation~(\ref{eq:wgm-DtN}) correspond to the Dirichlet-to-Neumann (DtN) operators for the periodically structured slab and background medium, respectively.
+Physically, they represent the surface admittance when $\Psi$ denotes the electric field, or the surface impedance when $\Psi$ denotes the magnetic field.
 Equation~(\ref{eq:wgm-DtN}) is, in fact, an impedance matching condition.
-When analyzing TE modes, it is convenient to take $\Psi$ as the electric field, which is the convention adopted here.
+When analysing the TE modes, it is convenient to consider $\Psi$ as the electric field, as adopted in this study.

 The dispersion of the waveguide modes can be determined from equation~(\ref{eq:wgm-DtN}) when $q > n_{\mathrm{b}} k_0$, where $n_{\mathrm{b}} = \sqrt{\epsilon_{\mathrm{b}}}$ is the background refractive index.
-These modes lie below the light line, as shown in the lower panel of figure~\ref{fig:free-wg-PhC}(b), and are referred to as GM$_m$ for the $m$-th mode, which has $m$ nodes inside the waveguide.
-Here, the permittivities are chosen as $\epsilon_{\mathrm{b}} = 1$ and $\bar{\epsilon} = 9$.
-If $q \leq n_{\mathrm{b}} k_0$, the outgoing waves are no longer evanescent but propagating as $z \rightarrow \pm \infty$. equation~(\ref{eq:wgm-DtN}) can only be solved in the complex-$\omega$ plane, where the real part $\omega'$ corresponds to the dispersion of FP modes.
-In figure~\ref{fig:free-wg-PhC}(b), the imaginary part, $\omega''$, is also plotted which represents the width of the FP modes and is inversely proportional to the finesse of the FP modes.
-Note that the odd TE modes exhibit a lower cut-off frequency, whereas the even modes have no cut-off frequency since the $\mathrm{TE}_0$ mode passes through the origin of the $(q, \omega)$ plane.
+These modes lie below the light line, as shown in the right panel of figure~\ref{fig:free-wg-PhC}(b), and are referred to as GM$_m$ for the $m$-th mode, having $m$ nodes inside the waveguide.
+Here, the permittivities are selected as $\epsilon_{\mathrm{b}} = 1$ and $\bar{\epsilon} = 9$.
+If $q \leq n_{\mathrm{b}} k_0$, the outgoing waves are no longer evanescent but propagating as $z \rightarrow \pm \infty$.
+Equation~(\ref{eq:wgm-DtN}) can be solved only in the complex-$\omega$ plane, where the real part $\omega'$ corresponds to the dispersion of the FP modes.
+In figure~\ref{fig:free-wg-PhC}(b), the imaginary part $\omega''$ is also plotted, which represents the width of the FP modes and is inversely proportional to their finesse.
+Note that the odd TE modes exhibit a lower cutoff frequency, whereas the even modes have no cutoff frequency, as the $\mathrm{TE}_0$ mode passes through the origin of the $(q, \omega)$ plane.

-Then, let us consider the perturbed eigenvalue problem for a slab with $\delta \neq 0$.
-The wave function $\Psi$ inside the slab can be expanded in terms of the perturbed bulk Bloch wave functions given in equation~(\ref{eq:eigenstatepertur-1}):
+Next, let us consider the perturbed eigenvalue problem for a slab with $\delta \neq 0$.
+The wave function $\Psi$ inside the slab can be expanded in terms of the perturbed bulk Bloch-wave functions given in equation~(\ref{eq:eigenstatepertur-1}):